ognjen-simic/chess-engine-in-cpp/README.md

 ## 📝 About This Project

-This is my first project that I gave myself for my future goal of becoming a software engineer.
+This is my first project that I gave myself.
 Even though C++ is not really used in software engineering I thought a chess engine would be a good way to start coding serious projects.